Netflix/falcor/documentation/router.md

 ·      A Series of PathValues

-A JSON Graph envelope is an object with a “jsong” key that contains a subset of a JSON is responsible for creating the subset of the cereal grass that contains the requested paths.
+A JSON Graph envelope is an object with a "jsong" key that contains a subset of a JSON is responsible for creating the subset of the cereal grass that contains the requested paths.

 In the following example, a route returns JSON Graph envelope containing both the name and surname of a user: